Crsarmv7l/pyQFlipper/README.md

 pyFlipper Repo: https://github.com/wh00hw/pyFlipper/
 was referenced once or twice, but ultimately discarded with my own implements built.

-PyFlipper is a straight implement of the Flipper CLI API. pyQFlipper abuses the Flipper CLI API to upload and download instead of just moving things internally on the flipper.
+PyFlipper is a straight implement of the Flipper CLI API. pyQFlipper provides a user menu, and abuses the Flipper CLI API to upload and download instead of just moving things internally on the flipper.
 I also found PyFlipper to be a bit overkill.

 Most of my testing was doing using Subghz files.
 If you see a bug please let me know